pittcsc/pittcswiki/src/guides/zero-to-offer/technical-questions.md

 ### Programming Languages
 - Be able to explain the difference between a compiled and an interpreted language.
-- Be able to explain situations where one language may be better than an other.
-This can be a more personal/subjective question.
+- Be able to explain situations where one language may be better than another.
+This can be a more personal or subjective question.
 - Understand what Imperative Programming means
   - Procedural
   - Object Oriented